BECOME A MEMBER

 Eligibility criteria: Applications may be made for a maximum of one BSH Visiting Fellow award per three-year period.

-Deadline: Annual deadline (date TBC) and competitively assessed.
+Deadline: Annual deadline 30th June, and competitively assessed.

 Number of grants available per year: Three